Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

 The Board have a range of business, financial and international skills and experience.
 They represent the views and demands of all stakeholder groups and give valuable insights into economic, social and environmental issues due to their roles in other businesses and industries.

-During 2015, no Non-Executive Director had served on the Board for more than nine years from the date of their first election, with the range between one year and six and a half years.
-The Chairman has been a Director since March 2016 and was appointed to position of Chairman in September 2015.
-During 2015, there were seven males on the Board and two females.
+During 2016, no Non-Executive Director had served on the Board for more than nine years from the date of their first election, with the range between two years and seven and a half years.
+During 2016, there were seven males on the Board and two females.

 Further information about our Board of Directors can be found in our Annual Report.